sakshi-chavan/JavaScriptmas-2024/Day 13 - Santa's Change/README.md

 <h2>Challenge</h2>
 <ul>
   <li>Santa needs your help to figure out if he has enough money to give everyone change!
   <li>Your goal will be to return true if everyone gets their correct change, and false if at least one person does not receive their correct change!
-Use the function below to get started!
 </ul>

 <br>